openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 ![](http://farm3.static.flickr.com/2612/3692413196_3f0c97c1bf_m.jpg)

-Once you™ve identified your time frame, audience, and goals, it is important to be clear
+Once youâ€™ve identified your time frame, audience, and goals, it is important to be clear
       about what you can do within those constraints.
-It can be very tempting to cram a lot of information into such a short period of time, but usually your audience won™t be able to retain all those details.
+It can be very tempting to cram a lot of information into such a short period of time, but usually your audience wonâ€™t be able to retain all those details.
 In fact, if you really need to give lots of information, consider breaking it up into a series of workshops where your audience can gradually learn at increasing levels.

 Depending on your time frame, consider the top most important things your audience should
       learn.
 If it is a one-hour workshop, try to limit this to three things.
 If it is a two-hour workshop, consider maybe 5 things to learn.
-If four hours¦ well you get the drift here.
+If four hoursâ€¦ well you get the drift here.

 For the packaging workshop the focus is on three things: how to get a basic package
       building for openSUSE, how to create a merge request for a devel project, and how to manage